Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

   ``view_page`` view function.
 This makes the assertion that only users who possess the effective ``view`` permission at the time of the request may invoke this view.
-We've granted :data:`repoze.bfg.security.Everyone` the view permission at the root model via its ACL, so everyone will be able to invoke the ``view_page`` view.
+We've granted :data:`pyramid.security.Everyone` the view permission at the root model via its ACL, so everyone will be able to invoke the ``view_page`` view.